TechExeter/conference-2021/_speakers/steve-lee.md

  - SteveALee
 linkedin: stevealee
 takeaways:
- - Overview of W3C WAI activity and website
+ - Overview of the W3C WAI activity and website
  - Introduction to Cognitive Accessibility
  - Resources providing guidance